clodobox/PDF-OCR-RENAME/README.md

 Thanks to OCRmyPDF for their Watchdog which works very well.

 This works on Synology x86-64 (with docker).
-You just need to run the commands below with "sudo".
+You just need to run the build commands below with "sudo".

 Docker volume needed :